Ebook

-Besides published books and magazines that have a digital equivalent, there are also digital textbooks, that are intended to serve as the text for a class and help in technology-based education.
+Besides published books and magazines that have a digital equivalent, there are also digital textbooks that are intended to serve as the text for a class and help in technology-based education.

 Terminology

-E-books are also referred to as "ebooks", "eBooks", "Ebooks", "e-Books", "e-journals", "e-editions", or "digital books".
+E-books are also referred to as "ebooks", "e-books", "eBooks", "Ebooks", "e-Books", "e-journals", "e-editions", or "digital books".
 A device that is designed specifically for reading e-books is called an "e-reader", "ebook device", or "eReader".

 History

 The Readies (1930)

 Some trace the concept of an e-reader, a device that would enable the user to view books on a screen, to a 1930 manifesto by Bob Brown, written after watching his first "talkie" (movie with sound).
 He titled it The Readies, playing off the idea of the "talkie".
 In his book, Brown says movies have outmaneuvered the book by creating the "talkies" and, as a result, reading should find a new medium: